 Ørsted was once one of the most coal-intensive energy companies in Europe.
-Today, we’re the world’s most sustainable energy company, and a global leader in the transition to green energy.
+Today, we’re one of the world’s most sustainable energy companies, and a global leader in the transition to green energy.

 Our business transformation is a story of technological innovation, steep learning curves and difficult strategic choices that have led to long-term gains.
 We want to share what we’ve learnt, from our decision to move away from an unsustainable business model based on fossil fuels, to the action we took to build a truly green business – and the benefits and opportunities it's created for us.

 Our own green transformation took a decade.
 Our fundamental objective was to transform our business from one based on fossil fuels to one based on renewable energy, and to find a business model that is both environmentally and financially sustainable.

 Let’s work together to create a world that runs entirely on green energy.

 The timeline of a transformation